Create a Culture of Wellness

 Because healthy employees equal a healthy bottom line

-- Learn to design and manage wellness programs that effect lasting change
+- Learn to manage wellness programs that effect lasting change

-- Study when and where you want with online courses
+- Complete coursework online, when and where you want

 - Graduate with a degree employers respect